Frequently Asked Questions

 Can LoadStrike correlate traffic that is already flowing through my systems?

 Yes.
 CorrelateExistingTraffic mode supports consume-to-consume correlation for existing traffic instead of generating a new source message.
+Use ForDuration to choose how long LoadStrike observes the flow, and pass the optional cancellation parameter when your application needs to stop the observation early.

 Which transports are currently supported?